stephmunez/frontend-assessment/orchard-fed-test_1/README.md

 Semantic elements such as `<section>`, `<article>`, `<h1>`, `<h2>`, and `<h3>` are used to improve readability and accessibility.
 This helps screen readers interpret the content properly and boosts SEO performance.

+## Further Improvements

+1. **Accessibility Enhancements**: Further enhance accessibility by adding ARIA roles and properties to the modal and other interactive elements.
+This will help assistive technologies better understand the structure of the application.

+2. **Enhanced Animations**: Implement animations that trigger only when elements enter the viewport, using Intersection Observer API.
+This approach can optimize performance and improve the user experience.

+3. **Performance Optimization**: Consider code-splitting and lazy loading for components that are not immediately required.
+This can significantly reduce initial load times.

 ## Installation and Setup

 ### Prerequisites